keerthana071004/virtual-pet-simulator/README.md

 🙌 Acknowledgements
 Thanks to open-source contributors for pet sprites and icon sets.
-Inspired by classic Tamagotchi-style games
+Inspired by classic Tamagotchi-style game

-Tools

-ChatGPT can make mistakes.
-Check important info.
-See Cookie